sc830/Hercules/README.md

 # What Kacy thought did not go well as an individual #
 When we decided our tasks, I should have had the foresight to realize having all my tasks be dependent on others finishing their work early was a recipe for disaster.
 In doing so, I completely blocked myself for well over half of this sprint.

-# What Kacy thought impedes in the team #
-Not being able to meet each work day to recap what we are doing.
-There was a lot of miscommunication especially once we started swapping tasks.
-This could have been avoided with regular team meetings which is not reasonable as college students.

-# What Kacy thinks she can do to improve #
-Communicate more when I am stuck to find out if I can help someone else.
-I only asked one person if they needed help before Dr. Lehr suggested
-I take a different person's tasks.
-Had I communicated more I would have known that even though that person declined, there were still others
-I could assist.

 ### Julio Cantu Sprint 2 ###
 In the developement of the Hercules app durring the second sprint, I was first tasked with making the back end for saving data and reading the data yet there was some miscommunication and i was waiting on my tasks until a certain task was done so i could complete mine, and after a while of having the road block and talking my task was switched to local storage, then again to personal user accounts, another issue I was having was that expo would not run on my phone and this wasnt fixed until near the end of the sprint where i was told to use the web version, after such i was able to get my tasks completed.
 What I have done is revised the app.js to make it look more clean and better support multiple screens so I could make a landing page for the login function for the users, then I went about making the 2 functions "signup and login" where when you sign up it makes your own location in the database for "mind, munchies, and workouts", following that I made it to where the user has to create a "strong password" which must consist of 1 upper and lower case letter, a number, a special character, and must be atleast 8 characters long.